-Erin is currently working her doctorate studies within the Centre for Human Factors and Sociotechnical Systems at the University of the Sunshine Coast, with its completion in December 2022.
+Erin is currently working her doctorate studies within the Centre for Human Factors and Sociotechnical Systems at the University of the Sunshine Coast( UniSC), with its completion in December 2022.

 Her PhD thesis examines the impact of power on accident causation in health care, specifically in the medication administration system.
 This research focuses on extending current knowledge of teamwork and systems-based approaches within health care to improve performance and patient safety.